One Direction’s Harry Styles, Louis Tomlinson, Liam Payne, Niall Horan Updates

 “It’s weird waking up every day and literally living out your dream.
 You wake up in the most beautiful places.
 Obviously, I have the most beautiful girlfriend in the whole world and she’s absolutely amazing.
 She’s been my dream girl since I was younger.
 She’s so ace.”

-Liam Payne sounds a little like the way Zayn Malik talks about Gigi Hadid, as he continues to speak about Cheryl Cole, in glowing terms, but of course today Cheryl gave birth to his son.
+Liam Payne sounds a little like the way Zayn Malik talks about Gigi Hadid, as he continues to speak about Cheryl Cole in glowing terms, but of course today Cheryl gave birth to his son.

 “She is a wonderful, wonderful person and it’s amazing to have someone who can relate to so much of things, someone who’s taken greater steps than me.
 Her solo career was amazing.
 She’s been in the industry for 14 years now.
 She fully supports me.
 We’re super happy.
 It’s a very personal, precious time for us.
 I’m still learning.
 I’m only 23.”